IlMusu/IlMusuEnchantmentsMod/README.md

 <details>
 <summary><b>Details here</b></summary>
 The probability of dropping a head increases with the level of the enchantment: <br />
-At level 1, the probability is 5.0%. <br />
+At level 1, it consumes 20.00% of the max health and the drop probability is 5.0%. <br />
-At level 2, the probability is 10.0%. <br />
+At level 2, it consumes 25.00% of the max health and the drop probability is 10.0%. <br />
-At level 3, the probability is 15.0%. <br />
+At level 3, it consumes 30.00% of the max health and the drop probability is 15.0%. <br />
 <br />
 <p>
 	<img src="https://github.com/IlMusu/IlMusuEnchantmentsMod/blob/documentation/gifs/guillotining.gif?raw=true" alt="">